Overlay

 What's it for?

-• Choose this report if you’re dealing with a large, older or run-down property, a building that is unusual or altered, or if you’re planning major works.
+You could choose this home survey when dealing with a large, older or run-down property, or a building that is unusual or altered.
+It could also be useful if you’re planning major works.

-• The surveyor will report on every aspect of the property including its structural condition, visual defects, and any potential problems that might arise from hidden defects.
+The surveyor will report on every aspect of the property, including its structural condition, visual defects, and potential problems that might arise from hidden issues.

-• The report will also outline repair options and timelines, and will explain the consequences of not acting.
+This house survey report will also outline repair options and timelines.
+It’ll explain the consequences of not acting too.

 What’s not included?

-The surveyor will not force or open up concealed areas of the building without occupier consent, or risk of injury or damage.
-This includes taking up fitted floor coverings or moving heavy furniture
+• The surveyor won’t force or open concealed areas in the property without the occupier’s consent.
+They also won’t risk injury or damage.
+This includes moving heavy furniture or removing any fitted floor coverings.

 Information Message